Skincare for Oily Skin: Tips That Actually Work

 Apply only to oily areas (T-zone), not your entire face.

-At night, your skin repairs itself.
-This is the time to use acne treatments or targeted serums.
+At night, your skin goes into its natural renewal mode.
+This is the time to use targeted products or serums.

 Step 5: Moisturize Again